douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 With this feature, we can run the entire task graph, but **only on data-less typetracer arrays**.
-Since there's no real data, the execution time is negligible compared to computing on real data from disk.
+Since there's no real data, the execution time is negligible compared to computing on real data (read from disk or network IO).
 In our example above, we rewrite step one in the task graph to just be a typetracer array of the same form of the data in the Parquet file.
 That is, an array with all of the known fields organized in the correct layout.
 This only requires reading Parquet metadata, not any of the data buffers.
 After rewriting the first step in the task graph, we can just reuse the rest of the graph, and execute!
-This is possible because awkward-array functions _just work_ (most of the time!) on typetracer versions of awkward Arrays.
+This is possible because awkward-array functions _just work_ (most of the time) on typetracer versions of awkward Arrays.

 The only missing piece is information about which fields get used in the graph.
-We grab this information by attaching a mutable typetracer report object to the first layer of the typetracer based graph.
-After executing the typetracer based graph, the report object tells us which _exact_ fields were touched along the lifetime of the computation.
-This is possible because we create a mapping that connects a string label key to a value that is data-less buffer.
-When that dataless buffer is touched during execution of the typetracer only task graph, it's key is recorded as necessary, the mutable typetracer report tracks this information.
+We grab this information by attaching a mutable _typetracer report_ object to the first layer of the typetracer based graph.
+After executing the typetracer based graph, the report object tells us which _exact_ fields were touched during the execution of the Dask task graph.
+This is possible because we create a mapping that connects a string label to a value that is a data-less buffer.
+When that dataless buffer is touched during execution of the typetracer only task graph its key is recorded as necessary; the mutable typetracer report tracks this information.

 As of dask-awkward version `2023.3.0` [the magic happens here](https://github.com/dask-contrib/dask-awkward/blob/2023.3.0/src/dask_awkward/lib/optimize.py#L235),